-HI 102 History of Civilization (3) Beginning with an examination of the founding of the United States and its Constitution as contrasted with the French Revolution and its ramifications, this course traces the emergence of the modern world.
+HI 102 History of Civilization (3) Offered Fall, Spring.
+Beginning with an examination of the founding of the United States and its Constitution as contrasted with the French Revolution and its ramifications, this course traces the emergence of the modern world.
 Students will learn the importance of the philosophies and current geopolitical trends that have helped to shape modern history.
-Fall, Spring.

-HI 201 United States History (3) This course is a detailed examination of America’s social, political, religious, and economic beginnings from the discovery of America through 1876.
+HI 201 United States History (3) Offered Fall.
+This course is a detailed examination of America’s social, political, religious, and economic beginnings from the discovery of America through 1876.
 Students analyze the factors that have encouraged capitalism, free enterprise, nationalism, and the Christian faith.
-Fall.

-HI 202 United States History (3) Students learn of the rise of America to a world power from the Gilded Age to the present.
-A Christian view of the men and events is the basis for this course in both domestic and foreign affairs.
-Spring.
+HI 202 United States History (3) Offered Spring.
+Students learn of the rise of America to a world power from the Gilded Age to the present.
+A Christian view of the people and events is the basis for this course in both domestic and foreign affairs.

-HI 211 World Geography (3) Prereq.: Sophomore or above.
+HI 211 World Geography (3) Offered Fall, Spring.
+Prereq.: Sophomore or above.
 The student will learn man’s relationship to his physical, cultural, economic, and political structures in the various regions of the world.
 This course may be taken as a social science elective.
-Fall, Spring.

-HI 315 Colonial America (3) Prereq.: HI 201.
+HI 315 Colonial America (3) Offered Fall even.
+Prereq.: HI 201.
 Beginning with the discovery of the New World, this course examines the English settlement of North America.
 Students analyze the political development that ended in the War of Independence.
 Special treatment is given to the religious heritage of this period.
-Fall even.

-HI 318 American Westward Expansion (3) Prereq.: HI 201.
+HI 318 American Westward Expansion (3) Offered Spring even.
+Prereq.: HI 201.
 This course examines America’s westward expansion from 1790 to 1890 with an emphasis upon the significance of the frontier in America’s development as a nation.
-Spring even.

-HI 399 Pre-Law Seminar (1) Prereq.: Junior or senior.
+HI 399 Pre-Law Seminar (1) Offered Fall.
+Prereq.: Junior or senior.
 This course provides an overview of the topics related to law school entry and basic law school curriculum.
 Students learn preparation strategies for the LSAT as well as the law school application process.
-Fall.

-HI 403 Medieval History (3) Prereq.: HI 101.
+HI 403 Medieval History (3) Offered Fall even.
+Prereq.: HI 101.
 This course provides a background for the understanding of the Renaissance, Reformation, and nation building in Europe.
 The student will be able to identify the major themes, events, and personalities that influenced medieval history.
-Fall even.

-HI 405 America since 1900 (3) Prereq.: HI 202.
+HI 405 America since 1900 (3) Offered Fall odd.
+Prereq.: HI 202.
 The student will analyze the role of the United States in world affairs from the Spanish-American War to the present.
 The political, religious, and cultural relationships are viewed in relation to present-day America.
-Fall odd.

-HI 412 World History since 1900 (3) Prereq.: HI 102.
+HI 412 World History since 1900 (3) Offered Spring.
+Prereq.: HI 102.
 This course presents a study of world history beginning with the conclusion of World War II and continuing to the present.
 Students discuss the roles of Europe, the United States, and the Third World in recent historical events.
-Spring.

-HI 417 Greco-Roman History (3) Prereq.: HI 101.
+HI 417 Greco-Roman History (3) Offered Fall odd.
+Prereq.: HI 101.
 This course examines the overwhelming influence of Greek and Roman culture on Western civilizations.
 The student identifies the results of the politics and philosophy that dominated the era.
-Fall odd.

-HI 424 The Developing World (3) Prereq.: HI 102.
+HI 424 The Developing World (3) Offered Spring odd.
+Prereq.: HI 102.
 This course is a history of Latin America, Africa, and Asia, with an emphasis on the modern period since World War II.
 The challenges and opportunities that face these regions will be considered from a Christian perspective leading to a greater appreciation of the relationship with the postindustrial world.
-Spring odd.